jlevy/og-equity-compensation/README.md

 [Quora](https://www.quora.com/Why-do-most-startups-force-employees-to-exercise-their-vested-ISO-options-within-90-days-if-they-leave-rather-than-the-option-to-convert-to-NSOs).
 However, the 90-day exercise window remains the norm.

-🌪 **The exercise window debate**: Whether to have extended exercise windows has been debated at significant length.
+🌪 **The exercise window debate:** Whether to have extended exercise windows has been debated at significant length.
 Some believe extended exercise windows are
 [the future](https://triplebyte.com/blog/extending-stock-option-exercise-window-guide#.12rv7ovrv),